surajsingh108/synthflow/README.md

 # synthflow

 Synthetic sensor data generation with automatic imputation and model selection.
+A TSGM wrapper which automatically handles data ingestion, imputation and modelling part.
+Configuration is though a Claude API and also manual.
+Handles missing data and data type modelling automatically.

 ## Install